mazedul-ru-cse/mazedul-ru-cse/README.md

 # Assalamu Alaikum
 May Peace be upon you

 Hi, I'm M A Mazedul Islam.
-I'm professional Mobile App Developer and Designer at iHelpBD, Dhanmondi 27, Dhaka Bangladesh.
+I'm professional Flutter Developer at SpondonIT, Dhaka Bangladesh.

 I've been working with programming & mobile app technology since 2018, and during this time I worked with the most diverse types of projects like: <a href="https://github.com/mazedul-ru-cse/Child-Monitoring">Child Monitoring System</a>, <a href="https://github.com/mazedul-ru-cse/Sigma-VPN">VPN/Proxy server</a>, CRM, ERP, E-commerce, <a href="https://github.com/mazedul-ru-cse/flutter_newspaper">Online Newspaper</a>,<a href="https://github.com/mazedul-ru-cse/flutter-todo-app"> ToDos Management</a>, VOIP/SIP dialer and so on.
 I have 4+ years of professional experience also.

+Developed apps by me in SpondoIT:
+<a href="https://play.google.com/store/apps/details?id=com.aorabooks.com"><b>Online Accounting - AoraBooks</b></a>

 # Development & Tech Tools